Air Fryer Salmon Bites

 What to Serve with Air Fryer Salmon Bites

-- Add a grain like quinoa, cauliflower rice or cilantro rice to make it a complete meal!
-Pro tip: serve it with a drizzle of this peanut dressing or tahini sauce for a flavor blast.
+- With a grain: Add quinoa, cauliflower rice or cilantro rice to make it a complete meal.
+I also love drizzling everything with my peanut dressing or tahini sauce for extra flavor.

-- Make salmon tacos by swapping the tofu for these seasoned salmon bites in this asian tofu taco recipe.
+- In bowls or wraps: Use them in my teriyaki salmon bowls or the viral salmon rice bowl, or swap the tofu for these salmon bites in my asian tofu taco recipe.

 How to Store